Home / Career Guides / Ultrasound Technician

 How to become an ultrasound technician

-Step 2: Complete a postsecondary education program in diagnostic medical sonography
+Step 2: Complete a program in diagnostic medical sonography

 You may also be interested in taking one or both of these online courses.
 They have flexible deadlines, and you’ll earn a shareable certificate for each of them upon completion: